Confident (Justin Bieber song): Music video

 An accompanying music video for the song was filmed on December 18, 2013, by director Colin Tilley.
 It was released on January 29, 2014.
 He had previously posted two photos from its shooting through Instagram in December.
 In the video, Bieber tries to seduce a young woman, played by Cailin Russo, in a gas station but he missteps with an ineffective pun-based pickup line.
 Although he definitely piques her interest, she says he has to "try harder than that" to get her.
 Bieber spends most of video following her around and singing and dancing about how into her he is.
 A group of dancers is also shown dancing with Bieber.
-During its end, Bieber startled Russo and spun her around and everything when steamier between the two like Russo was shown licking her lips.
-After that, the singer surprises his love interest with a sensual kiss; he then asks her, "Can I have your number now?" before they shared a steamy kiss at the end while her love interest is shown leaning on the Jeep Wrangler.
+During its end, Bieber startles Russo and spins her around; everything becomes steamier between the two as Russo licks her lips.
+After that, the singer surprises his love interest with a sensual kiss; he then asks her, "Can I have your number now?" before they share another steamy kiss at the end while her love interest is shown leaning on the Jeep Wrangler.

 The video received positive reviews.
 Emily Longeretta from Hollywood Life commented, "We knew Justin was smooth, but he took things to a whole new level this time!"
 Spin's Chris Martins stated the video was fun.
 Writer Ton Breihan from Stereogum noted that it was paying homage to Michael Jackson's "The Way You Make Me Feel" music video (1987).